 South Siders are looking forward to welcoming students, educators and administrators from Cristo Rey Jesuit High School to Clarke Square.
 Cristo Rey recently purchased and will renovate a former Pick’n Save grocery store located at 1818 W. National Ave.

-Ian Bautista, executive director of Clarke Square Neighborhood Initiative, said he is glad that Cristo Rey is moving to the South Side neighborhood and that the grocery store building will not remain vacant along with the moving company.
+Ian Bautista, executive director of Clarke Square Neighborhood Initiative, said he is glad that Cristo Rey is moving to the South Side neighborhood and that the grocery store building will not remain vacant.

 “It’s a very productive and positive use of what is now a largely vacant space.
 To take 120,000 square feet and fill it up with educational activity and development, that’s definitely positive,” Bautista said.